consbio/seedlot-selection-tool/docs/setup/install.rst

 Build & Deploy Static Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Navigate to the ``seedsource`` root directory, install the npm dependencies, and run the build script:
+Navigate to the ``javascript`` directory in the root of this project, install the npm dependencies, and run the build script:

 .. code-block:: text